danielbentes/uim-protocol/README.md

 ### Subscription Model with Tiered Pricing

-**Idea**: Offer subscription plans for AI agents with tiered pricing based on usage limits, access to premium intents, and additional features.
+**Idea**: Offer subscription plans for AI agent platforms with tiered pricing based on usage limits, access to premium intents, and additional features.
 Web services can earn a share of the subscription revenue based on the usage of their intents.

 **How It Works**: